smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ### Potential Downsides

-SDL is not able to check that 2 different transport belongs to the same device.
-The device connected by 2 different types of transport will be considered by SDL as 2 different devices.
+SDL is not able to check that 2 different transport connections belongs to one mobile device.
+One device connected by 2 different types of transport will be considered by SDL as 2 different devices.

 ### Alternative solutions